-Iraqi forces shoot dead 13 protesters in renewed crackdown on unrest
+Iraqi forces shoot dead 13 protesters in renewed crackdown

 The protester spoke on Baghdad’s Shuhada - or Martyrs - Bridge, where dozens were building a barricade as part of plans to occupy a third bridge on Tuesday afternoon.
 Teenage boys with wooden sticks made up the remainder of the vanguard.

-Security forces decked out in full riot gear were standing in formation across from them, behind a hastily erected wall made up metal railings, dustbins and barbed wire.
+Security forces in riot gear stood opposite them, behind a barricade made from metal railings, dustbins and barbed wire.

-As the sun began to set, battle lines were drawn as protesters grew increasingly anxious about a confrontation.

-They said they were blocking the bridge to bring the country to a standstill, civil disobedience now being their only recourse.
-They called on fellow Iraqis to go on strike and chastised those who were still going to work.
+Protesters said they were blocking the bridge to bring the country to a standstill, civil disobedience now being their only recourse.
+They called on fellow Iraqis to go on strike and chastised those still going to work.

-Since defeating Islamic State insurgents in 2017, Iraq has enjoyed two years of comparative stability.
+Since defeating Islamic State in 2017, Iraq has enjoyed two years of comparative stability.
 But despite its oil wealth, many people live in poverty with limited access to clean water, electricity, healthcare or education.

-Protesters blame a political system that shares power among sectarian parties, entrenching corruption.
-Abdul Mahdi, in power for a year, enjoys the support of powerful Iran-backed political parties allied to armed militia.
+Protesters blame a corrupt political system that shares power among sectarian parties.
+Abdul Mahdi, in power for a year, enjoys the support of powerful Iranian-backed political parties allied to armed militia.

 A government report said nearly 150 people were killed in the first week of the unrest in early October, 70% from bullets to the head.
 Since then, security forces have mainly used tear gas, rubber bullets and stun grenades to repel demonstrators.